7pranayama

 • Take one to two breaths in this pose and strengthen your balance.

-• Now while inhaling, raise both the hands up and try to stand straight.
+• Now, while inhaling, raise both hands and try to stand straight.

 • Inhale and exhale 5 times so that you can stay in this posture for 30 to 40 seconds.
 And pay attention to the stretch in the knees and ankles.